 When she’s not at work, Gaye loves going to the beach, walking, travelling, going out to restaurants and the theatre.

 Jacqueline heads up the Decluttering and Organisation division and also supports young people within the community and at social events.
 She has extensive experience in education, learning support, real estate and strata sectors.

-Throughout her life Jacqueline has developed vital skills that allow her to show compassion and empathy for every person and she embraces cultural diversity.
+Throughout her life, Jacqueline has developed vital skills that allow her to show compassion and empathy for every person.
+She also embraces cultural diversity.

-Jacqueline is a proud Aboriginal woman from the Biripi tribe and is mother to two teenage daughters, both with additional needs.
+Jacqueline is a proud Aboriginal woman from the Biripi tribe.
+She is also mother to two teenage daughters, both with additional needs.
 This life experience has allowed her to experience first-hand the challenges and rewards of parenthood and how important social opportunities are for young people.

 Facilitator of Support & Connection

 Bevan Scaife heads up our Support Coordination division.
-His career has been diverse, but always based on building strong relationships, exceeding customer expectations and achieving operational focussed outcomes.
+His career has been diverse, but always based on building strong relationships, exceeding customer expectations and achieving excellent outcomes.

-Bevan has a real motivation and passion to improve the daily life of our clients by connecting them with quality services that will help them achieve their NDIS goals.
-Using a person-centred approach, Bevan takes time with participants to get to know them, their personality and needs and then links them with service providers who “match”.
+Bevan has a real motivation and passion to improve the daily lives of our clients.
+He does this by connecting them with quality services that will help them achieve their NDIS goals.
+Using a person-centred approach, Bevan takes time with participants to get to know them, their personality and needs.
+He then links them with service providers who “match”.